• Skip to primary navigation

 • Blueberries - Use fresh or frozen blueberries

 • Flour - I use all-purpose flour.
-Bread flour can also be used, but omit the vital wheat gluten if using.
+Bread flour can also be used, but omit the vital wheat gluten if used.

-• Vital Wheat Gluten - Adds additional protein to the bagels which helps make a bagel like texture.
+• Vital Wheat Gluten - Adds additional protein to the bagels which help make a bagel-like texture.
 You can use bread flour instead.

 • Yeast - I use active dry yeast